kanish-20/house-price-predictor/README.md

 ---

-###Future Improvements
+##Future Improvements

-Add advanced features like location, property type
+-Add advanced features like location, property type

-Use other models like Ridge, Lasso, ElasticNet for comparison
+-Use other models like Ridge, Lasso, ElasticNet for comparison

-Deploy the app on Render or Hugging Face Spaces
+-Deploy the app on Render or Hugging Face Spaces

-Improve UI with Bootstrap or React
+-Improve UI with Bootstrap or React

 ---

-###Step-by-Step Guide
+##Step-by-Step Guide

 Step 1: Input Form
 ![WhatsApp Image 2025-08-03 at 21 52 51](https://github.com/user-attachments/assets/115f44ca-0b9a-43fa-9525-1ad8cc22bb23)